For information about the Department of Justice and Community Safety you can view:

 As the Emergency Management Commissioner, Andrew has overall responsibility for coordination before, during and after major emergencies, including the management of consequences of an emergency.

 As the former Victoria Police Deputy Commissioner, Regional Operations, Andrew has almost 40 years’ policing experience in roles focused on community safety across metropolitan and regional Victoria and overseas, including key emergency management leadership positions.

 During his career, he has been involved in responses to several major incidents, such as the Ash Wednesday Bushfires, the 2009 Victorian Bushfires, Christchurch earthquake, Queensland floods and the 2017 Bourke Street Tragedy.

-David Nicholson, Deputy Secretary, Corporate Governance and Support
+Andrew Minack, Deputy Secretary, Corporate Governance and Support

 Ryan has led the department’s Criminal Law Policy and Operations function as Deputy Secretary from 2017.
 Prior to his appointment in the department, he was employed in a range of senior executive positions, including as General Counsel.
 Ryan has held a diverse range of policy, social justice and legal roles across the government, Aboriginal community and private sectors in Melbourne, Broome and Sydney.

 Brigid joined the department in June 2017 as the Executive Director of Youth Justice Policy, Strategy and Business Services, working as part of a team to reform Victoria’s Youth Justice System.
 Prior to joining the department, she held senior positions in both the public and private sector including the Department of Premier and Cabinet, the Commonwealth Attorney General’s Department and practised as a lawyer in a several private firms.
 Notable achievements have been in leading the state-wide roll out of the Family Violence Support and Safety Hubs and establishing The Board of Inquiry into the Hazelwood Mine Fire.